abinit/abipy/docs/workflows.rst

 When the first task completes, the status of the second task is automatically changed to ``READY``, the ``irdden`` input variable is added to the input file of the second task and a symbolic link to the ``DEN`` file produced by ``w0/t0`` is created in the ``indata`` directory of ``w0/t1``.
-Another autoparallel run is executed for the NSCF calculation and the second task is finally submitted.
+Another auto-parallel run is executed for the NSCF calculation and the second task is finally submitted.

 The command line interface is very flexible and sometimes it's the only tool available.
 However, there are cases in which we would like to have a global view of what's happening.